Neural Scaling Laws for Deep Regression: Discussion

 The emergence of substantial scaling exponents in generalization error exceeding two is noteworthy, especially since previous reports typically observe exponents less than one.
-For example, Hestness et al. found exponents in the range 0.07–0.35 for image classifications and language modeling \cite{hestness2017deeplearningscalingpredictable}; Kaplan et al. reported an exponent of 0.095 for language modeling \cite{kaplan2020scalinglawsneurallanguage}; Henigham et al. observed exponents between 0.037 and 0.24 for image classifications \cite{henighan2020scaling}; Bahri et al. reported exponents ranging from 0.26 to 1.22 for image classifications \cite{bahri2024explaining}; and other studies have shown similar trends \cite{BAILLY2022106504, rosenfeld2020constructive, meir2020powerlaw, mühlenstädt2024dataneed2predicting, Figueroa2012, cho2016dataneededtrainmedical, 8237359, JMLR:v23:20-1111, NEURIPS2022_8c22e5e9, hoffmann2022trainingcomputeoptimallargelanguage, hutter2021learningcurvetheory}.
+For example, Hestness et al. found exponents in the range 0.07–0.35 for image classifications and language modeling \cite{hestness2017deeplearningscalingpredictable}; Kaplan et al. reported an exponent of 0.095 for language modeling \cite{kaplan2020scalinglawsneurallanguage}; Henigham et al. observed exponents between 0.037 and 0.24 for image classifications \cite{henighan2020scaling}; Bahri et al. reported exponents ranging from 0.26 to 1.22 for image classifications \cite{bahri2024explaining}; and other studies have shown similar trends \cite{BAILLY2022106504, rosenfeld2020constructive, meir2020powerlaw, mühlenstädt2024dataneed2predicting, Figueroa2012, cho2016dataneededtrainmedical, 8237359, JMLR:v23:20-1111, NEURIPS2022_8c22e5e9, hoffmann2022trainingcomputeoptimallargelanguage, hutter2021learningcurvetheory,Defilippis2023DimensionFree,Paquette2024phases}.
 The first three studies used larger datasets and model sizes than those in this work, while the last study employed datasets and models of similar scale.
 This may explain the smaller exponents observed in the initial studies, with some overlap in exponents compared to our results and the last work.
+However, the absence of large scaling exponents in smaller dataset size regimes in the first three studies \cite{hestness2017deeplearningscalingpredictable, kaplan2020scalinglawsneurallanguage, henighan2020scaling} challenges this explanation, suggesting that other factors (assigned regression tasks and specific scaling analysis methodologies) may also play significant roles.
 Additionally, network architecture appears to be a key factor; we found that FCNs tend to exhibit larger scaling exponents than ResNet-18 and ViT, a trend also observed in other studies.
 A detailed comparison and a comprehensive overview of the currently identified scaling laws are provided in the Supplementary Information.

 Generalizing the deep regression neural scaling laws established here requires case-by-case analyses to identify power-law relationships across various regression tasks, both within the physical sciences and beyond.
 This is supported by the observed significant dependence of the scaling exponent on different regression tasks for each magnetic parameter studied.
 A key step toward real-world applications of these scaling laws is to investigate how imperfections in datasets—such as thermal noise in physical systems—affect the qualitative and quantitative behavior of deep regression scaling laws.
 An important question is whether high values of the scaling exponents are generic, suggesting that increasing the amount of training data would reliably lead to substantial performance gains.
 Developing a theoretical framework to explain the emergence of power-law scaling in deep regression—based on the empirical findings presented here, which currently remain largely unexplained—is a critical research direction that can inspire further advancements and deepen understanding in this field.